Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

   az connectedmachine extension create --machine-name $serverName --resource-group $Env:resourceGroup --publisher Microsoft.Azure.ActiveDirectory --name AADSSHLogin --type AADSSHLoginForLinux --location $env:azureLocation
   ```

-2. Configure role assignments for the Arc-enabled server _ArcBox-Ubuntu-01_ using the Azure portal.
+2. Verify role assignments for the Arc-enabled server _ArcBox-Ubuntu-01_ by using the Azure portal and navigating to the Access control menu option for that machine.
 Two Azure roles are used to authorize VM login:
     - **Virtual Machine Administrator Login**: Users who have this role assigned can log in to an Azure virtual machine with administrator privileges.
     - **Virtual Machine User Login**: Users who have this role assigned can log in to an Azure virtual machine with regular user privileges.

+>Note: The assignment of **Virtual Machine Administrator Login** is already performed for you in the NIC lab environment, but you should verify this before proceeding.

-3. After assigning one of the two roles for your personal Azure AD/Entra ID user account, run the following command to connect to _ArcBox-Ubuntu-01_ using SSH and AAD/Entra ID-based authentication:
+3. After verifying that one of the two roles for your personal Entra ID lab user has been assigned, run the following command to connect to _ArcBox-Ubuntu-01_ using SSH and AAD/Entra ID-based authentication:

 #### Azure CLI